lars1050/csc341-s24/prog-assign-csc341/prog03-enhanced/README.md

 - copy your completed AuggieList.java from prog02 into prog03.
 - copy the methods from enhancements.txt into the AuggieList

 >Note: keep your code organized!
 Place the new methods in their appropriate section in the code.
-For example `addAdd()` should be placed after the 2 other add methods.
+For example `addAll()` should be placed after the 2 other add methods.

 #### REMOVE METHODS